Shingles (herpes zoster) vaccine

 Shingles (also called herpes zoster) is the disease caused when the chickenpox virus reactivates.
 Shingles can cause severe pain that can last for months.

-Vaccination is a safe and effective way to protect you from serious disease caused by shingles.
+Vaccination is a safe and effective way to protect yourself from serious disease caused by shingles.

 Who should get vaccinated against shingles

-Anyone who wants to protect themselves against shingles can talk to their vaccination provider about getting vaccinated.
+Anyone who wants to protect themselves against shingles can talk to their health professional about getting vaccinated.

 The Australian Immunisation Handbook recommends shingles vaccination for specific groups including: